deepset-ai/haystack/rfcs/README.md

 # Haystack RFCs

-Most of the changes to Haystack, including buf fixes and small improvements, are implemented through the normal Pull Request workflow, according to our [contribution guidelines](../CONTRIBUTING.md).
+Most of the changes to Haystack, including bug fixes and small improvements, are implemented through the normal Pull Request workflow, according to our [contribution guidelines](../CONTRIBUTING.md).